 Who can participate?

 Community-based organizations working with AANHPIs.
 These can be behavioral health, health, senior centers, student, or other community organizations dedicated to improving the health and well-being of AANHPIs of all ages.
-Applications will comprise teams of three to five.
+Applications will consist of teams of three to five individuals.
 The team approach is the best way to ensure this training is successful upon return to the local community.
-If appropriate, include at least one member of the team who has the bilingual skills that reflect the language needs of the local community.
-In selecting the participants, the applicant should take into consideration the role the participant will play in sharing this information with the local community.
-What type of support will they need; are they paid staff, volunteers, member of a local organization, etc.?
-In other words, how are they able to sustain the training?
+If appropriate, include at least one team member who has the bilingual skills that reflect the language needs of the local community.
+In selecting the participants, the applicant should take into consideration the role the participant will play in sharing this information with the local community: What type of support will they need; are they paid staff, volunteers, member of a local organization?
+How are they able to sustain the practice?
 While the ideal team will come from a community-based organization with paid staff, it is not a requirement.
 A paid staff helps ensure the ongoing implementation of the training, but this training can also be used to provide much-needed capacity building to communities that do not have language/culture-specific services for AANHPIs.